 In Santa Fe, Miller opened the Coyote Cafe to instant acclaim and the rest is history.
-But a new chapter at the venerable restaurant began in 2008, when Miller sold the Coyote Cafe to a management team of executive chef Eric DiStefano, director of operations Tori Mendes and sommelier Quinn Mark Stephenson.
-DiStefano, widely considered one of the best chefs in the region, passed away earlier this year and Eduardo Rodriguez, who had been his executive sous chef, recently took his place.
+But a new chapter at the venerable restaurant began in 2008, when Miller sold the Coyote Cafe to a management team of executive chef Eric DiStefano, director of operations Tori Mendes and sommelier Quinn Stephenson.
+DiStefano, widely considered one of the best chefs in the region, passed away and Eduardo Rodriguez, who had been his executive sous chef, took his place.

 Today the Coyote Cafe remains one of Santa Fe’s most celebrated restaurants, occupying an upper echelon that is uniquely all its own.
 Among the many five-star dishes on its menu is Miller’s signature Legendary Cowboy Cut, mesquite-grilled aged prime ribeye served with chile-dusted onion rings.
 But DiStefano blazed his own menu, incorporating the flavors of French, Asian and other cuisines in acclaimed dishes such as his Fiery Morita Mexican White Prawns and Tellicherry Peppered Elk Tenderloin.
 At last year’s Santa Fe Wine & Chile Fiesta, DiStefano’s Mesquite Grilled Maine Lobster Tails had people lining up in droves and was the first dish to run out at The Grand Tasting.